New Jersey Energy Assistance Programs

 - Comfort Partners - is a state funded program designed to improve energy affordability for income eligible households.
 Eligibility requirements include: a household with significant electric use, income within 225% of the Federal Poverty Level or receiving USF, Lifeline, or Pharmaceutical Assistance to the Aged and Disabled (PAAD).
 Participants receive installation of cost effective energy efficiency measures for their home plus personalized energy education and counseling.
 New Jersey Comfort Partners phone number is 888-773-8326.

 - New Jersey Clean Energy Program , administered by the New Jersey Board of Public Utilities, offers financial incentives, programs and services to New Jersey residents, business owners and local governments to help them save energy, money and the environment.
 It promotes increased energy efficiency and the use of clean, renewable sources of energy.
 For more information call 866-NJ-SMART (866-657-6278).

-Households that receive Supplemental Nutrition Assistance Program (SNAP) benefits - formerly food stamps - may receive automatic heating benefits through their County Welfare Agency.
+Households that receive Supplemental Nutrition Assistance Program (SNAP) benefits - formerly food stamps - may receive automatic heating benefits through information entered by their County Welfare Agency.
 Households not selected should contact the New Jersey 2-1-1 Partnership by dialing "2-1-1" or the LIHEAP Hotline at 800-510-3102.
 Applicants should call these phone numbers rather than their local application agency when checking on the status of their application.